 Crystal frowned.
 She glanced at Devon, and then said, "Honestly?
 I wouldn't suggest going to a hotel.
 For one thing, it's too easy to figure out where someone is in this town.
-We don't have to many hotels, and it wouldn't take long to find out where have an open bed, so that Devon can stay there and safety.
+We don't have to many hotels, and it wouldn't take long to find out where Devon was staying.
+I do have another idea, though.
+I know the coordinator at the Midnight Point Women's Shelter.
+They're very low-key, and I can ask her if they have an open bed, so that Devon can stay there and safety.
 They have plenty of wards, and a few security guards on site."